The Perfect 3 or 4 Days in the Lake District Itinerary

 The National Trust has owned the castle since 1929 and in addition to touring the building, visitors can stroll the paths that weave through the estate, picnic on the lawn, or see the photographs of Rupert Potter that hang on display in the dining room.

-Visiting the grounds is free, but touring the inside of the castle is £5.40 GBP for adults and £2.70 GBP for children.
+Visiting the grounds is free, but touring the inside of the castle is ticketed unless you’re a National Trust member.

 Wray Castle